 Situated high in the mountains of Banff National Park, Sunshine Village is a family favourite.
 Sunshine’s vast terrain provides plenty of room for the kids to roam and the resort straddles the B.C.-Alberta border, allowing kids to ski in and out of two provinces—a geography lesson wrapped in winter fun.
 Better still, Sunshine Mountain Lodge is situated at the top of the hill’s gondola, offering Banff National Park’s only slope-side lodging.

-With 13 lifts and 42 trails, Ontario’s Blue Mountain is bigger than you might expect.
-There is a vast learners’ area manned by highly efficient ski pros and featuring two terrain parks—Badlands and the new Grove Terrain Park—which are well maintained.
+With 12 lifts and 42 named trails, Ontario’s Blue Mountain is bigger than you might expect.
+There is a vast learners’ area manned by highly efficient ski pros and featuring three terrain parks—Badlands, Grove and the new L-Park—which are well maintained.
 Blue’s après-ski options are bountiful and include skating, tubing, shopping, a mountain coaster and an aquatic centre, plus proximity to outdoor hot pools, steam rooms and saunas of Scandinave Spa.
 This last one is for the adults only, though.